Code-Institute-Submissions/neringabickmore-scribbles/README.md

 ### Color palette ###

 - The color palette you see in the final version of the wireframe differ to the original one very slightly.
 During the development stage of the project the feedback I was given is that some colors blend too much and to enhance visual user experience I needed to reconsider bringing in some base colours of black and white as well as losing one of the shades.

+### Sort review by genre as a heading ###

+- My initial idea was to render html templates (discover, my reviews, and favorites) with the genre header element.
+I have decided against it during development stage of the project as in my opinion it's nice to have a genre header per each review instead.

 ---